 This course is specifically designed to enhance understandings of the discovery of complex fraud tactics using advanced investigative techniques, forensic auditing practices, and the latest technology and software applications.
 White-collar crime, cyber-crimes, and contemporary issues of fraud investigation are examined using case-based analysis.
 Advanced methods of forensic accounting are explored.

 MG554 Management of Human Resources

-August 12 through August 16 - David Pease
+August 18 through August 22 - David Pease

 This course involves a comprehensive analysis of behavioral theory and practical, analytical techniques for dealing with day-to-day problems in work situations.
 The specific objective is to develop the action-taking ability and the administrative capacity and know-how to handle the human problems of organizations within an appropriate policy framework.MS575 Quantitative Analysis for Decision Making

-August 19 through 23- Lorne McMillan
+August 25 through 29- Lorne McMillan

 This course introduces students to the quantitative analytical tools, models, and concepts which aid the managerial decision making process.
 Topics include statistical hypothesis testing, sampling distributions, regression analysis, decision theory, and risk analysis.